kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 Unlike QUIC, QUIC on Streams does not define a mechanism for version negotiation.

-In large-scale deployments that require service and protocol version discovery, QUIC on Streams can and is likely to be used on top of TLS.
-The Application-Layer Protocol Negotiation Extension of TLS {{?ALPN=RFC7301}} is the preferred mechanism to negotiate between an application protocol built on top of this specification and others.
+In large-scale deployments requiring service and protocol version discovery, QUIC on Streams can and is likely to be implemented over TLS.
+The Application-Layer Protocol Negotiation Extension of TLS {{?ALPN=RFC7301}} is the favored mechanism to negotiate between an application protocol based on this specification and others.

 When ALPN is unavailable, first 8 bytes exchanged on the transport (i.e., the type field of the QS_TRANSPORT_PARAMETERS frame in the encoded form) can be used